hausec/PowerZure/docs/Functions/operational.rst

 **Output**

-URI if successful, permissions error if failure
+URI if successful,  error if failure

 Execute-Backdoor
 ----------------